DustinMaple/maple-func/README.md

 # maple-func
-Some functions of javascript to realize some function for every browser.
+Some functions that developed by javascript to realize some function for every browser.